Capt. Brandon Cyr Memorial

-U.S. Air Force Captain Thomas Peck, a chaplain with the 375th Air Mobility Wing, leads the group in prayer and a moment of silence as the 126th Air Refueling Wing and 906th Air Refueling Squadron memorialize the passing of U.S. Air Force Captain Brandon Cyr at Scott Air Force Base, Illinois, April 27, 2021.
+Lt.
+Col. Kurt Wampole, commander 906th Air Refueling Squadron, remembers the service and life of Capt.
+Brandon Cyr at the 126th Air Refueling Wing and 906th ARS ceremony memorializing Cyr at Scott Air Force Base, Illinois April 27, 2021.
 (U.S. Air National Guard photo by Tech.
 Sgt.
 Ces White)

 |Date Taken: